project8/dripline/Home.md

 It comprises two components:

 1. A [[Wire Protocol|Wire-Protocol]] which defines the structure of valid messages
-2. A [[Set of Behaviors|Behaviors]] which are standardized behaviors based on messages sent using that wire protocol
+2. A [[Set of Conventions|Conventions]] which are standardized behaviors based on messages sent using that wire protocol

 ## Resources
 * wiki: this document